Net Metering Explained: How You Get Credit for Solar

-Net metering is one of the biggest reasons home solar saves you money, but it is also one of the most misunderstood.
-In plain terms, net metering is the billing arrangement that gives you credit for the extra electricity your solar panels send back to the grid.
-Here is how it works, why it matters, and how the rules differ depending on where you live.
+Net metering in New Mexico is one of the biggest reasons home solar pays off here — and one of the most misunderstood.
+In plain terms, net metering is the billing arrangement that credits you for the extra electricity your solar panels send back to the grid.
+Here is how it works in New Mexico, why it matters, and how to get the most from it.

 What Net Metering Actually Is